AUTISTIC INTELLIGENCE

 Musicians, Composers.
 Wolfgang Amadeus Mozart.
 Ludwig Van Beethoven, Richard Strauss, Gustav Mahler, Glenn Gould, Courtney Love, Susan Boyle, Michael Jackson, Ladyhawke, Adam Young, Bela Bartok, John Denver, Bob Dylan, James Taylor.

-Others: Bobby Fischer, Greta Thurnberg.
+Others: Bobby Fischer, Greta Thunberg.

 EDUCATION

 What is the best teaching method for them?
 Teach these children how to put their autistic intelligence to work.
-Create a comprehensive intervention program that emphasizes music, movement, and techniques to help integrate the confusing barrage of information from his senses.
-Find individualized approaches to education that would enable these children to make the most of their innate gifts while ensuring that they have the resources to cope with the challenges of their disabilities.
+Create a comprehensive intervention program emphasizing music, movement, and techniques to help integrate the confusing barrage of information from his senses.
+Find individualized approaches to education that would enable these children to make the most of their innate gifts while ensuring they have the resources to cope with the challenges of their disabilities.

-Patience is key – instead of comparing the arc of development to an idealized set of milestones, the children have to unfold at their own pace.
-Two steps forward and three back – and then one day, a hurtling leap into their own future, as if they’d been saving up.
+Patience is key.
+Instead of comparing the arc of development to an idealized set of milestones, the children have to unfold at their own pace.
+Two steps forward and three back—and then one day, a hurtling leap into their own future, as if they’d been saving up.
 Little tasks become self-rewarding because they play to a classic autistic strength: pattern recognition.

 SAVANTS